" Fiction is Truth' s elder sister ... no one in the world

-The larger part of the labor of an author in composing his work is critical labor: the labor of sifting, combining, constructing, expunging, correcting, testing: this frightful toil is as much critical as creative.To Edward Lucas White in November 1893, using language he was later to employ for his sister-in-law, Kipling wrote:
+The larger part of the labor of an author in composing his work is critical labor: the labor of sifting, combining, constructing, expunging, correcting, testing: this frightful toil is as much critical as creative.To Edward Lucas White in December 1893, Kipling wrote:

 ‘Some stories are meant to be read quietly and some stories are meant to be told aloud.'To the Royal Academy in 1906, responding to the toast to ‘Literature' , he observed:

 Witness, a thousand excellent, strenuous words can leave us quite cold or put us to sleep, whereas a bare half hundred words breathed upon by some man in his agony, or in his exaltation, or in his idleness, ten generations ago, can still lead whole nations into and out of captivity; can open to us the doors of the Three Worlds, or stir us so intolerably that we can scarcely abide to look at our own souls.
 It is a miracle – one that happens very seldom.To the Royal Society of Literature in 1926, when awarded the society' s Gold Medal, he said: